Caesarea in Mauretania: Antiquity to third century AD

-The last Numidian king Juba II and his wife, the Ptolemaic princess Cleopatra Selene II, were forced to flee the other part of Numidian kingdom because the local population disapproved of their king being too Romanized, which caused civil unrest between 26 and 20 BC.
+The last Numidian king Juba II, was forced to flee the other part of Numidian kingdom because the local population disapproved of their king being too Romanized, which caused civil unrest between 26 and 20 BC.
 Roman Emperor Augustus had intervened in the situation and in 33 BC Rome and divided the Numidian Kingdom into two.
-One half of the kingdom became a part of the Roman province of Africa Nova, while western Numidia and the old kingdom of Mauretania became one kingdom in the hands of a Berber prince named Juba II.
+One half of the kingdom became a part of the Roman province of Africa Nova, while western Numidia it was annexed to the kingdom of Mauretania and the kingdom was entrusted to Juba II.
 Although his father was once an ally of Pompey, Juba had lived in Rome under the tutelage of Julius Caesar, learning to read and write Greek and Latin.
-As he was considered too Roman to rule, Juba and his wife, Cleopatra Selene (the daughter of Marcus Antonius and last Pharaonic queen Cleopatra), were at the mercy of civil unrest when Emperor Augustus intervened.
+As he was considered too Roman to rule, Juba was at the mercy of civil unrest when Emperor Augustus intervened.
 Juba II renamed Iol Caesarea or Caesarea Mauretaniae, in honor of the emperor.
 Caesarea would become the capital of the Roman client kingdom of Mauretania, which became one of the important client kingdoms in the Roman Empire, and their dynasty was among the most loyal client Roman vassal rulers.